OhadLandau/OptiRanker/README.md

 ### **Key Features**
 - Simulate the ranking process of drugs and predictors with varying levels of noise.
 - Optimize subsets of drugs and individuals to reproduce accurate algorithm rankings.
-- Evaluate and compare the robustness of WINTHER, SIMS, and DDPP drug prioritization algorithms.
+- Evaluate and compare the robustness of WINTHER, SIMS, and DDPP drug prioritization algorithms as an examples In-Silico trial and pre-clinical trial optimization.
 - Visualize results with detailed heatmaps, PCA plots, and statistical analyses.

 ---